 As one of the Baltic's leading insurance companies ERGO offers a comprehensive selection of property and casualty insurance products to both private and corporate clients.
+ERGO's gross premium income for 2017 was 166,9 million euros.
+In terms of premium income, ERGO maintained the second position in the Estonian and the third position in the Baltic non-life insurance market.
 ERGO operates with a multi distribution channel approach and can rely on an own extensive and country wide sales network.
 ERGO underwrites business mainly in Estonia, Latvia and Lithuania.